ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

    author = "Martha Wells"; stock = 0}
 ```

-When the book store receives a delivery of 7 of these books, here is how the data update can be done:
+When the bookshop receives a delivery of 7 of these books, here is how the data update can be done:
 ```ocaml
 # vol_7.stock <- vol_7.stock + 7;;
 - : unit = ()